 6. Fistral Beach

-Fistral Beach is not only one of Cornwalls top surf spots but it’s a world class surf destination and is the surf capital of England.
-If you’re looking to try surfing for the first time, this is the place.
+Fistral Beach is not only one of Cornwall’s top surf spots but it’s a world-class surf destination and is the surf capital of England.
+If you’re looking to try surfing for the first time, this should be on your Cornwall beaches bucket list. you can rent a board in town or even on the beach front.
 You’ll be joined by many other ocean lovers.
 If surfing isn’t your thing, why not try an afternoon with Barefoot Coasteering or book onto a yoga class?